porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/navigation/link/link.code.md

 The `<p-link>` component is essential to perform changes in page routes.

-It can be used with or without a label but it's recommend to keep the label visible for better accessibility whenever possible.
-When used without a label, then it's best practice to provide a descriptive label text for screen readers.
+It can be used with or without a label but it's recommended to keep the label visible for better accessibility whenever possible.
+When used without a label, it's best practice to provide a descriptive label text for screen readers.

 ## Variants